 - Consider state factors: For the state’s 5.7 million drivers, safety is a serious consideration.
 Washington ranks seventh in states with the most extreme weather, according to the Buffalo News.
 Add-on coverage options such as roadside assistance, engine protection and rental car reimbursement would be applicable in these situations.
-According to the III, 17.4% of Washingtonian motorists are uninsured, ranking Washington as one of the highest states with uninsured motorists.
+According to the III, 21.7% of Washingtonian motorists are uninsured, ranking Washington as the fifth-highest state with uninsured motorists.
 Adding on uninsured motorist coverage to protect them against any charges from an accident with an uninsured driver.

 Car insurance discounts in Washington

 Most car insurance companies offer discounts to help drivers lower their insurance premiums.
 Some of the general discounts include good student, good driver and multi-policy.
 However, depending on the Washington insurance company you choose, providers may offer additional discounts for:

 - Having multiple policies with the same company: If you hold home or life insurance policies with the same company, policy bundling discounts are a great way to save money.